 Prior Learning Assessment is the assessment and recognition of learning achievements and competencies acquired in non-formal and informal ways.
 The goal of the assessment of prior learning is to contribute to a person's desire for lifelong learning, to meet the individual learning needs and guarantee a person the opportunity to validate the acquired knowledge and skills.
-For more information please contact LCC Registrar at registrar@lcc.lt .
+Non-formal and/or informal learning activities cannot be validated for accessing higher education (e.g. cannot substitute a high school diploma for admission to university).
+However, they can be validated for fulfilling higher education study requirements (e.g. to waive a certain course within an academic program).
+For more information, please contact LCC Registrar at registrar@lcc.lt .